Perdoceo

-Perdoceo Education Corporation (PRDO) is a private company that owns four for-profit universities in the United States: American Intercontinental University, Colorado Technical University, California Southern University, and Trident University International.
+Perdoceo Education Corporation (PRDO) is a public company that owns five for-profit universities in the United States: American Intercontinental University, Colorado Technical University, California Southern University, Trident University International, and University of St. Augustine for Health Sciences.
 The company was previously known as Career Education Corporation.

 History

 Career Education was founded in 1994 by John M. Larson who served as the company's president, CEO and was a member of the board of directors until 2006.
 Under his leadership, Career Education grew to include over 24 U.S. campuses.
 On July 1, 2003, Career Education Corporation merged with competitor Whitman Education Group, Inc., gaining control over the latter's Sanford-Brown Colleges, Ultrasound Diagnostic Schools (later known as the Sanford-Brown Institute), and Colorado Technical University.
 They also obtained the former Western School of Health and Business.
 In the same year, CEC was sued for inflating financial results and issuing misleading statements, violating the Securities Exchange Act.

 In March 2007, Gary McCullough joined the company and served as CEO until November 2011, when Steven H. Lesnik assumed the role of interim president and CEO.
 Lesnik was the former chairman of the Illinois State Board of Education.
 In 2009, Career Education purchased the right to operate Le Cordon Bleu schools in the United States and Canada.
 In April 2013, Scott Steffey, a veteran of Strayer Education Inc. and former vice chancellor of the State University of New York (SUNY) system, was named as Lesnik's permanent replacement.

 According to a 2014 US Senate Health, Education, Labor, and Pensions report, 48% of Career Education's programs would have failed or been at risk of failing the US Department of Education's new "gainful employment" standards.
 Until 2015, California Regent Richard Blum (Senator Dianne Feinstein's husband) was a significant shareholder of Career Education stock despite allegations of conflict of interest.